Code of Conduct

 4. Include footwear at all times.
 Footwear that is a safety hazard will not be allowed.

-5. Not include items that are vulgar, obscene, libelous, or denigrate others on account of actual or perceived race, color, weight, religion or religious practice, disability, creed, national origin, gender and gender identity, sexual orientation, or sex.
+6. Not include items that are vulgar, obscene, libelous, or denigrate, harass or discriminate others on account of actual or perceived race, color, weight, religion or religious practice, disability, creed, national origin, ethnic group (gender, including gender identity, and expression), sex or sexual orientation.

-6. Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+7. Not promote and/or endorse the use of alcohol, tobacco or controlled substance, such as illegal drugs and/or encourage other illegal or violent activities.
 This includes prohibition on gang symbols, signs, colors, or other related apparel.

-Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical, replacing it with an acceptable item.
-Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.
+Enforcement of this dress code must be approached with careful consideration and sensitivity, with the goal of supporting students in reaching their full potential, not shaming them and to minimize loss of instructional time.
+Staff, preferably those who have a positive relationship with the student, are expected to address dress code violations with students privately, determining if there are factors impacting the students’ ability to meet the dress code and help address these issues.
+Students who violate the student dress code are required to modify their appearance by covering or removing the offending item, and if necessary or practical, replacing it with an acceptable item.
+Any student who refuses to do so will be subject to discipline, up to and including in-school suspension for the day.
+Any student who repeatedly fails to comply with the dress code will be subject to further discipline, up to and including out of school suspension.

 Back to top